Blepharoplasty, also called an eyelid lift, is a safe and effective plastic surgery that can improve the following conditions:

 Your eyes also may tire faster for a few weeks.
 These side effects are normal and should fade after three or four weeks.

-With blepharoplasty, the following are the most common issues:
+Ultimately with blepharoplasty, the following are the most common issues when a botched eyelid surgery occurs:

 Too Much Fat Is Taken Out

-It’s possible the surgeon could remove too much fat from the upper or lower lids, resulting in a condition called ‘hallowing.’
+Excess skin on the upper eyelids is a common issue that plastic surgeons must contend with.
+Unfortunately, it’s possible a plastic surgeon could remove too much fat from the upper or lower lids, resulting in a condition called ‘hallowing.’

-This problem could make your eyes look startled or too awake instead of young and fresh.
-Fortunately, skilled, experienced surgeons almost avoid this issue.
+This hollow upper eyelid problem could make your eyes look startled or too awake instead of young and fresh.
+Fortunately, a skilled, experienced surgeon can avoid this issue.

-You can usually avoid this problem by carefully reviewing before-and-after photos of previous patients.
-You want to see a natural-looking, alert result with your eyelid lift, not one that makes you look like you just were frightened by a scary movie.
+You can usually avoid this problem by carefully reviewing before and after eyelid surgery photos for previous patients of the plastic surgeons you are considering.
+You want to see a natural-looking, alert result without excess skin, not a look that makes the individual appear like they were just frightened by a scary movie.

 Lower eyelid surgery must be exact for the best result.
 Mere millimeters make all the difference in how you look.

-Less experienced surgeons may put the lower lid in the wrong position, making the eyes look different sizes.
-Or, you may look like you are squinting all the time.
+Less experienced plastic surgeons may put the lower eyelid in the wrong position, making the eyes look different sizes.
+Or, in a botched eyelid surgery, someone may end up looking like they are squinting all the time.

 See Also: Are You Awake During Blepharoplasty?